sonatype-nexus-community/sonatype-field-workshop/repo-manager.md

 Common problems and helpful tips

-- If following the maven quickstart guide, delete the maven proxy and build manually.
+- If following the maven quickstart guide, delete the maven proxy and build manually